Building Bridges to C++

 3. Coverage: C++ code can define functions originally declared on the Rust side.
 Safe C++ already has a safe-specifier, borrow types and lifetime parameters with outlives-constraints.

-Prioritize a list of features to improve C++’s coverage with Rust entities:
+Prioritize a list of features to improve C++’s coverage of Rust:

 5.2 Using C++ from Rust